The translation of this document is outdated.

 Provided Prior to the Placing of an Order

-(1) The service provider shall have the obligation to ensure
+(1) A service provider has the obligation to ensure that at

 recipient before the placing of an order:

-1) the procedures which must be complied with in order to
+1) the procedures which must be complied with to place an

-2) the conditions for the storage of the signed agreement
+2) the conditions for the storage of the signed contract

-(whether the signed agreement is stored) and the availability
+(whether the signed contract is stored) and the availability

 thereof to the service recipient;